nus-cs2103-AY1920S2/duke/docs/README.md

 The `<index>` field is mandatory and has to be a whole number.
 Indices are consistent with the indexing shown when the command `list` is used.

 Indices will be updated after the command is successfully executed.
-Be careful with successive deletion.
+Be careful with successive deletions.

 E.g: `delete 3`